nariakiiwatani/ofxPresetMemory/readme.md

 ```
 ofxPreset<int> preset(0);
 ```
-You can set values by like;
+You can set values like;
 ```
 preset.set("one", 1);
 preset.set("fake prime", 57);